itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

         \right]
     \end{align*}

-Let's think about the result.
+Let's analyze the result.
-We sum up all information from the weights where each value can be any integer with an absolute value equal or smaller than the number of patterns inside the network.
+We summed up all information from the weights where each value can be any integer with an absolute value equal to or smaller than the number of patterns inside the network.
-It's clear that total sum value for :math:`s_i` not necessary equal to -1 or 1, so we have to make additional operations that make bipolar vector from the vector :math:`s`.
+It's clear that total sum value for :math:`s_i` is not necessary equal to -1 or 1, so we have to make additional operations that will make bipolar vector from the vector :math:`s`.

 Let's think about this product operation.
 What does it actualy do?
 Basically after training procedure we saved our pattern dublicated :math:`n` times (where :math:`n` is a number of input vector features) inside the weight.
-When we store more patterns we get interception between them (its called a **crosstalk**) and each pattern add noise to the another patterns.
+When we store more patterns we get interception between them (it's called a **crosstalk**) and each pattern add some noise to other patterns.
-So, after product between :math:`W` and :math:`x` for each value from the vector :math:`x` we get a recovered vector with a little bit noise.
+So, after perfoming product matrix between :math:`W` and :math:`x` for each value from the vector :math:`x` we'll get a recovered vector with a little bit of noise.
 For :math:`x_1` we get a first column from the matrix :math:`W`, for the :math:`x_2` a second column, and so on.
-Next we add all vectors together.
+Then we sum up all vectors together.
-This operation looks like voting.
+This operation can remind you of voting.
 For example we have 3 vectors.
-If the first two vectors have 1 at the first position and the third one has -1 at the same position, so the winner should be value 1.
+If the first two vectors have 1 in the first position and the third one has -1 at the same position, the winner should be 1.
-We can make the same voting procedure with :math:`sign` function.
+We can perform the same procedure with :math:`sign` function.
 So the output value should be 1 if total value is greater then zero and -1 otherwise.

 .. math::